Peruvian Daffodil flowers

 This plant does best in full sun to partial shade.
 It requires an evenly moist well-drained soil for optimal growth.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 This particular variety is an interspecific hybrid, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.

 Peruvian Daffodil is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
 Be aware that in our climate, this plant may be too tender to survive the winter if left outdoors in a container.
-Contact our store for more information on how to protect it over the winter months.
+Contact our experts for more information on how to protect it over the winter months.

 This plant is not reliably hardy in our region, and certain restrictions may apply; contact the store for more information.